Creation of an inflationary universe out of a black hole

-Let us now calculate the Euclidean action corresponding to the static bubble configuration following Gregory, Moss, and Withers \cite{Gregory:2014JHEP}, according to whom the Euclidean action with a bubble $I_{\circ}$ may be divided into the following components.
+Let us now calculate the transition rate to the wormhole-like configuration $\Gamma$ by solving Euclidean equation of motion starting from the bubble radius $R=r_w$ at rest.
+Following Gregory, Moss, and Withers \cite{Gregory:2014JHEP,Phys.Rev.Lett.115.071303,JHEP.1508.114}, the transition rate $\Gamma$ has the form

-Here $I_-$ and $I_+$ denote contribution from inner and outer bulk, respectively, and $I_W$ denotes that of the domain wall.
-Finally $I_B$ represents contribution of conical deficits which was absent in Hiscock's analysis \cite{Hiscock:1987}.
-The result of explicit manipulation yields

-where $A_{-}$ and $A_{+}$ denote the area of the horizon of a Schwarzschild de Sitter black hole with mass $M_-$ and that of a Schwarzschild black hole with mass $M_+$, respectively, and the suffix $E$ indicates the Euclidean time.

-The first and second terms, which are identical to the black hole entropy, are due to the conical deficits.
-It has been recently shown \cite{Chen:2015ibc} that they are present even if we adopt Fischler-Morgan-Polchinski approach \cite{Fischler:1989se,Fischler:1990pk} to calculate the transition rate using the WKB approximation, which justifies Gregory-Moss-Withers type expression of the bubble nucleation rate \cite{Gregory:2014JHEP}